 Outfitting a Service Dog

 There is a common misconception that a service dog must somehow be “marked” as a service dog either with a harness, a vest, or some other type of identification.
 This is untrue, and there is no official requirement to outfit your service animal: “The ADA does not require service animals to wear a vest, ID tag, or specific harness.”
 (9)

 That said, you may still choose to pick up a service dog vest (better visibility, warning signs that you feel may be needed for others to see, etc.) or other supplies with a few features that allow you for better control of the dog or for the dog to assist you better.

 Service Dog Licensing or Prescription Requirements

 To have a psychiatric service dog, you do not have to have a doctor’s prescription.
-If you obtain your service dog through a service dog organization, however, they may ask questions about how your lifestyle would be improved with a service dog.
+However, if you obtain your service dog through a service dog organization, they may ask questions about how a service dog would improve your life.
 This information will help them to match you up with the right canine for your special needs.

 The U.S. Department of Justice even remarked quite recently that:

 “There are individuals and organizations that sell service animal certification or registration documents online.
 These documents do not convey any rights under the ADA, and the Department of Justice does not recognize them as proof that the dog is a service animal.”
 (8)

 Psychiatric service dogs are protected under the Americans with Disabilities Act, the Air Carrier Access Act (ACAA), and the Fair Housing Act.
 You can read more about the protections afforded to Service Dogs in our article here.

 The Emotional Support Dog